KumarVelu/Eiga/README.md

 Once you get the API key, paste it in Eiga/gradle.properties as API_KEY="YOUR_API_KEY"

-(Note: In case if you are cloning this project, gradle.properties file won't be created, you will have to create it manually)
+(Note: In case if you are cloning this project, gradle.properties file won't be created, you will have to create it manually in the root folder of your project Eiga/gradle.properties)

 ## Library used